Description of Trip (Approx 6 hours from Johannesburg return)

 Extended day, combine with one or more of the many regions attractions

-Closeby the Cheetah Centre or not far away are many of the regions main attractions.
+In the vicinity of the Ann van Dyk Cheetre Centre are many of the regions main attractions.
 So why not use the opportunity and combine with one or more of the following?
-Elephant Sanctuary, Monkey Sanctuary, Harties Cableway ( to the top of the Magaliesberg), Chameleon African Craft Village, Short tour around Hartebeespoort Dam, Pretoria Half day (includes Voortrekker Monument), Sterkfontein Caves or Lesedi African Village.
+Elephant Sanctuary, Monkey Sanctuary, Harties Cableway ( to the top of the Magaliesberg Mountains), Chameleon African Craft Village, Short tour around Hartebeespoort Dam, Pretoria Half day (includes Voortrekker Monument), Sterkfontein Caves or Lesedi African Cultural Village.
 Applicable extra entrance fees per person plus extra time charges above 8 hours will apply ( length of standard day tour).

 If you are going to the Pilanesberg Game Reserve it is also possible to include many of these venues as part of your trip as they lie between Johannesburg/Pretoria and the Pilanesberg.
 You can spend a few very pleasant days on a tour of all these attractions.
 There are many excellent guest houses and small boutique hotels to stay in making your trip more relaxing than returning to Johannesburg or Pretoria every day and cheaper too!
 Please write to us if you want us to put a mini tour of a few days together.